acco93/virtual-parking-system/README.md

 # VIRTUAL PARKING SYSTEM #

 ## Overview ##

 This application should be a working prototype of a system that aims to manage a smart park area.
 The system is *virtual* in the sense that the components (sensors, cars, etc) are not real but are software components that simulate a plausible behavior.

 ## Components ##

 The main elements that compose the system are:

-* the environment: it is where the park area is placed and everything takes place.
+* an **environment**: it is where the park area is placed and everything takes place.
 It is, for simplicity, a grid-based world, that is an (n x m) matrix where each cell could be a street block or a park place.
-* the sensors layer: each car parking place is equipped with a parking sensor able to determine if the place is free or busy.
+* a **sensors layer**: each car parking place is equipped with a parking sensor able to determine if the place is free or busy.
+Each sensor send this information to a central server using a MOM (RabbitMQ specifically).
+It also provide a (simulated) local area network that could be used by a client application to retrieve information in case the server is not available.
+* a **server application**: it knows everything about the parking area but it may suddenly break down.
+The server receives information from sensors and uses them to produces a dynamical park map (for eg. a graph).
+The server interacts also with drivers (client applications) sending the current map data that will be used to locate the nearest parking place.
+* some **client applications**: that is drivers that would like to park their car or to locate a parked one.
+The client application interacts with the server, if available, to retrieve an updated park map.
+If the server is off, it tries to interact with the nearest sensors to retrieve some useful information.

 ## System functionalities ##

 The main final system should provide the following functionalities:

 * find the nearest free park place